 Koan 82

 When the inside becomes the outside, we are the creator.
-When the outside is the inside, we are creation.
+When there is no outside or inside, we are creation.

 As all things are everchanging, no thing is perfect but nothing is perfect.